bmcguimaraes/ai-job-tailor/README.md

 **3. Tailor using a JSON file (Recommended for long descriptions):**

+This method is the most reliable way to handle long job descriptions with special characters, as it avoids issues with shell command interpretation.
+However, it requires manually copying and pasting text, which is not an optimal long-term workflow.
+A proper UI would be a better solution.

 First, create a file named `job.json` with the following content:
 ```json
 {